rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 'that', 'makes', 'people', 'hot', 'tempered']
 ```

-Or we can go crazy:
+Or we can try a fairly complicated pattern that can capture all sort of non-alphabetical characters attached to the words:

 ```python
 print(re.findall(r"(?:[A-Z]\.)+|\w+(?:[']\w+)*|\$?\d+(?:\.\d+)?%?", raw))